BOARD OF DIRECTORS

 Jae Choi

-Founder & CEO, theCollectiveShift (Chair of the Development Committee)
+Founder & CEO, theCollectiveShift (Chair of Development Committee)

 Jae Choi, founder of the CollectiveShift (tCS), helped to spearhead GMHC’s “Distance Yourself From Hate” campaign launched in 2020 in response to discrimination against Asian people during the COVID-19 pandemic.
 The campaign featured leading voices in the arts, fashion, and entertainment industries calling on everyone to reject discrimination and spread the “Distance Yourself from Hate” message through a specially designed mask.